Greece › Peloponnese Best Places

 Recommended Hotels in Poros & Galatas

-• New Aegli – Beachfront resort hotel with 2 restaurants, swimming pools, fitness center, sauna, and kids’ playground.
-On a blue-flag beach only a 5-minute drive from port.
+- New Aegli – Beachfront resort hotel with 2 restaurants, swimming pools, fitness center, sauna, and kids’ playground.
+Only a 5-minute drive from port.

 Getting There and Around